DusKing1/KISS-GUI-CN/README.md

-# KISS-configurator-CN
+# KISS-GUIr-CN
-Chinese (Both Simplified and Traditional ) Translation for KISS configurator
+Chinese (Both Simplified and Traditional ) Translation for KISS GUI